WebDevStudios/BuddyPress-Registration-Options/readme.txt

 6. Admin Dashboard Alert:

-7. Approve or deny new members.
-Also approve, deny or ban any members to or from any private requested groups:
+7. Approve, deny or ban new members: